Doul00/ML_Notes/supervised_learning/SVM.md

 _Source: quantstart.com_

 As shown in the example above, adding a single data point can completely change the hyperplane, thus impact the predictive power of the SVM.
 To prevent this problem, one can use a_ soft margin classifier_**,  **which allows for separation errors in order to prevent overfitting.
 The number of misclassified elements is tuned via a parameter $$C$$ .
-A small value of C means low bias but high variance \(a few errors on the training set but we tend to overfit\) while a higher value of $$C$$ means higher bias and lower variance.

 ##### II.
 When the data is not linearly separable